GiggleLiu/QuantumPEPS.jl/README.md

 `CuYao` is for [CUDA](https://en.wikipedia.org/wiki/CUDA) support, do not install it for a machine without CUDA support.

 ## To Run
+First, enter the directory `~/.julia/dev/QuantumPEPS/` (the default development directory of Julia) in a terminal.

-To run the tests
+To run tests, type
 ```bash
 $ julia --project test/runtests.jl  # run the tests
 ```

-To run a toy example of j1j2 model of size 4 x 4, type
+To run a toy example of j1j2 model of size 4 x 4 with J2 = 0.5, type
 ```bash
 $ julia --project runner.jl j1j2 4 4
 ```